rucio/documentation/docs/operator/k8s_guide.md

 > [FTS](https://cs3mesh4eosc.eu/technologies/file-transfer-service-fts) is an open source software for reliable and large-scale data transfers.
 It provides easy user interfaces for submitting transfers: Python CLI, Python Client, WebFTS and Web Monitoring.
 Checksums and retries are provided per transfer and it is a flexible tool due to its multiprotocol support (Webdav/https, GridFTP, xroot, SRM).
 It also allows parallel transfers optimization to get the most from network without burning the storages.
 #### How does FTS work: users' x509 certs

-1. Users will have to pass their own x509 cert, and this is provided by the rucio config.
+1. Users will have to pass their own x509 cert by setting its path in their rucio config.
 2. Then, the x509 is used to map the cert to an identity that must be created within rucio, which corresponds to a user.
 #### How does FTS work: service x509 cert